dylanjustice/dylanjustice-com/content/blog/adopting-trunk-based-development/index.md

 ### About Me

 I'm Dylan Justice, and I'm an Site Reliability Engineer.
 SRE for short.
 You may be most familiar with the SRE team during or after a production incident.
 We focus on our system's production infrastructure, solving operations problems using software engineering.
-This means building tools and automations to reduce our MTTR, or mean time to respond, to production issues.
+This means building tools and automation's to reduce our MTTR, or mean time to respond, to production issues.
 It also means ensuring our applications have appropriate levels of monitoring and alerting.
 We treat production issues as opportunities to learn, and use those opportunities to reflect with application teams on how we can improve to reduce the likelihood of history repeating itself.

 Prior to being an SRE, I was a software engineer on product development teams for 9 years.
 I've worked with many languages in that time, both frontend and backend.
 But my background is primarily dotnet, with a more recent love developing in React.
 I have a couple of stories I'll integrate into the discussion that will help paint the picture of how trunk based development transformed how I think about developing software forever.

 ### Git Flow / Traditional Software Development

 A common approach to change management in software is for developers to branch off of either a mainline or development branch of the repository.
 They create feature branches in order to preserve the integrity of the main branch while they write changes intended to be merged back into the main branch downstream.
 When changes are complete, a pull request is opened and the code goes through a technical review by at least one peer, or in some cases a governing body of reviewers.
 Reviewers can request the author to make changes to the feature branch to meet standards and correct potential issues before they will approve of the merge.
 A discussion is usually formed within the PR and the author will push new changes to the feature branch to satisfy the reviewers.
-When the branch meets the standars of the reviewers, and the required number of approvals have been reached, the PR is merged into the mainline branch and the work can be sent to the next stage of it's lifecycle.
+When the branch meets the standards of the reviewers, and the required number of approvals have been reached, the PR is merged into the mainline branch and the work can be sent to the next stage of it's lifecycle.
 This is usually a working or staging environment that allows functional testing, visual design review, and possibly performance testing to be performed on the new feature.
 Once the feature has passed the standards to be put into the production environment, a release is scheduled and eventually deployed to production.

-This model is widely adopted and is considered a succesful approach to working in version control with teams.
+This model is widely adopted and is considered a successful approach to working in version control with teams.
 It suits contributors of open source software on Github.
 Contributors are usually not working on the project full time, and may need a long running branch to complete a task or issue over the course of weeks or months.
 Git flow allows plenty of visibility and control over the main branch, preventing unwanted changes from being released to the production environment.
 In this model, releases are often thoroughly tested and vetted in lower environments prior to going to production.
 The cadence of releasing software tends to be on a monthly or quarterly basis.
 Although, it's not uncommon to have high performing teams working in this model doing weekly releases.

-### Trunk Based Development: The Five Minute Overview
+### Trunk Based Development: Introduction

-Trunk based development is a "source-control branching model, where developers collaborate on code in a single branch called `trunk`, resist any pressure to create other long-lived development branches by employing documented techniques.
-They therefore avoid merge hell, do not break the build, and live happily ever after" [1][1].
+> Trunk based development is a "source-control branching model, where developers collaborate on code in a single branch called `trunk`, resist any pressure to create other long-lived development branches by employing documented techniques.
+They therefore avoid merge hell, do not break the build, and live happily ever after" [(1)][1].

 Now that we've discussed Git-Flow, how is TBD different?
 Git flow is highly dependent on branches, which can cause problems.
-Teams working in branches can become disconnected from eachother.
+Teams working in branches can become disconnected.
 Lack of communication can cause unexpected merge conflicts, regressions due to a bad merge, and worst of all: duplicated code.
 Trunk based teams are committing early and often to the main branch, which allows contributors to share work as they build.
 In many cases, trunk is linked directly to the production application.
 This means the build cannot be broken, and the team's priority is to maintain releasability.
 This often requires a mindset change.
 It's difficult at first to grasp the concept of having work-in-progress committed to `trunk` and ready to be released at any time.
 In most cases, using feature flags to corral changes to existing code is an excellent way to manage this paradigm.
-By consistently maintaining a releasable main branch, you eliminate the need for a "code-freeze" to stablize the environment in preparation for a release.
-In *Accelerate*, the 2017 state of devops report claimed "developing off trunk/master rather than on long-lived feature branches was correlated with higher delivery performance" [2](#References).
+By consistently maintaining a releasable main branch, you eliminate the need for a "code-freeze" to stabilize the environment in preparation for a release.
+In _Accelerate_, the 2017 state of devops report claimed "developing off trunk/master rather than on long-lived feature branches was correlated with higher delivery performance" [(2)](#References).
 Performance in this context is measured in terms of release frequency, or lead-time.
 Since the core concept of TBD is maintaining releasability, product teams are able to release to production on a more frequent basis.
 In advanced cases, multiple times per day.

+In less words, changing your branching model can completely the way you and your team work for the better.

 ### Example No. 1: The Vicious Cycle

 Consider this scenario:
 Jack is an engineer developing a large feature for the application.
 At the beginning of the two week sprint, he branches off the main branch and begins work.
 After a week, he opens a PR with his changes.
 It's a large diff and will take his teammates a significant chunk of time to review it.
 The team requires two peer approvals before the feature branch can be merged into the development branch, and everyone is working on features.
-After sitting unreviewed for about a day, his teammates set aside enough time to review the PR.
+After sitting un-reviewed for about a day, his teammates set aside enough time to review the PR.
 One teammate approves, another leaves requested changes and will approve after Jack has completed the tasks.
 Another day passes and Jack completes all of the requested changes; his teammate approves.
 The PR is merged into the main branch and deploys the application to a staging environment.
 The QA team and Design team are notified the feature is ready for testing.
 Jack takes a new story, and begins a new branch.
 That day, the QA Team comes back to him with issues that came up during testing.
 In addition, the design team has tweaks to the interface that need to be made.
 There are now two days left in the sprint, and Jack opens another branch to fix the bugs.
 He opens another PR and requests a review from his teammates, which is quickly reviewed and merged.
 Jack notifies the team that the feature is ready to be re-tested and starts work on the other user story.
 Miraculously, the story passes both QA and design and is sent to the product owner for final verification before the end of the sprint.

 This story may sound familiar as Jack is far from exceptional.